Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and

 Even with robust matching, low-observability segments can still yield ill-conditioned pose updates.
 We therefore introduce a degeneracy-aware delayed optimization strategy: weakly constrained motion directions are detected from information anisotropy, their updates are temporarily deferred while evidence accumulates, and a full update is released once constraints recover.
 This stabilizes tracking in structurally degenerate segments and prevents transient association noise from dominating the estimate.

-We evaluate our method on large-scale public benchmarks, controlled indoor tests, and real-world deployments.
-Experiments on KITTI~\cite{geiger2013vision} and the ERPoT dataset~\cite{gao2025erpot}, and MulRan~\cite{gskim2020mulran} assess scalability, compact-prior localization accuracy, and robustness under long-term repeated-route changes.
+We evaluate Graph-Loc in complementary settings that stress different aspects of map-based pose tracking.
+Experiments on KITTI~\cite{geiger2013vision}, the ERPoT dataset~\cite{gao2025erpot}, and MulRan~\cite{gskim2020mulran} assess scalability, compact-prior localization accuracy, and robustness under long-term repeated-route changes.
 We further include the Urban Dynamic Objects LiDAR Dataset (DOALS)~\cite{pfreundschuh2021dynamic} to evaluate robustness under real dynamic pedestrian disturbances.
 A controlled simulation based on CMU-EXPLORATION~\cite{cmuexp} is then used as a diagnostic study to analyze degeneracy and occlusion under systematically varied pedestrian densities.
-Real-world deployments finally evaluate robustness under sustained interference and long-range tracking in an outdoor parking-lot environment, where structural change (e.g., parked vehicles and temporary obstacles) introduces mismatches between online observations and a fixed map.
+Real-world deployments finally evaluate robustness under sustained interference and long-range tracking in an outdoor parking-lot environment, where structural changes introduce mismatches between online observations and a fixed map.

 The central challenge addressed in this work is to maintain reliable localization with compact structural priors when online LiDAR observations are incomplete, dynamically occluded, or locally weakly constrained.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a compact structural localization framework that represents heterogeneous prior maps and online LiDAR observations as point-line structural graphs, enabling pose tracking with sparse but geometrically meaningful priors.

 \item We formulate feature association as a context-aware unbalanced optimal transport problem, where graph-context consistency reduces local ambiguity and mass relaxation prevents occluded, missing, or dynamic observations from being forced into incorrect correspondences.

 \item We introduce a degeneracy-aware delayed optimization strategy for weakly observable segments, separating well-constrained correction components from temporarily unreliable ones.